-Inspection of this indicates again that the electromagnetic field may be curving the spacetime on the same footing as the gravitational field.
-In the current GR theory the metric tensor $g_{\mu\nu}$ is also interpreted as the gravitational field proper.
-Since the components of $g_{\mu\nu}$ are determined sufficiently by the Einstein field equations it is believed that there is no room for the electromagnetic field in the same geometry.
-Our treatment of the electromagnetic field a la Cartan, the elevator experiments, and the $g_{00}$ we have obtained in equations (17) and (24) indicate that this interpretation may not be correct.
 A very simple and experimentally testable unified description of gravitation with electromagnetism may be rendered possible if we give up the interpretation that $g_{\mu\nu}$ is the gravitational field proper.
 We should accept the fact that $g_{\mu\nu}$ is simply the metric tensor, to which gravitational as well as elecromagnetic fields contribute separately but similarly, through which the spacetime curvature is determined.
 Accepting this interpretation, we can immediately write down the modified field equations.
 Consider a compact object with a distribution of total mass $M_o$ and charge $Q_o$.
-Let there be a distribution of charged matter with total mass $M$ and charge $Q$ {\em outside} this object.
+Let there be a distribution of charged matter with total mass $M$ and charge $Q$ {\em outside} this compact object.
 Let also a test particle of mass $m$ and charge $q$ be moving in this region.
-The modified field equations outside the object are
+The modified field equations outside the compact object are

 which should be compared with the Einstein's equations for this case